coretrix/hitrix/README.md

 	).RegisterDIGlobalService(
 		registry.ServiceProviderErrorLogger(), //register redis error logger
 		registry.ServiceProviderConfigDirectory("../config"), //register config service.
-As param you should point to the folder of your config file registry.ServiceDefinitionOrmRegistry(entity.Init), //register our ORM and pass function where we set some configurations registry.ServiceDefinitionOrmEngine(), //register our ORM engine for background processes registry.ServiceProviderJWT(), //register JWT DI service
+As param you should point to the folder of your config file registry.ServiceProviderOrmRegistry(entity.Init), //register our ORM and pass function where we set some configurations registry.ServiceProviderOrmEngine(), //register our ORM engine for background processes registry.ServiceProviderJWT(), //register JWT DI service
 		registry.ServiceProviderPassword(), //register pasword DI service
 	).RegisterDIRequestService(
-		registry.ServiceDefinitionOrmEngineForContext(), //register our ORM engine per context used in foreground processes ).Build()
+		registry.ServiceProviderOrmEngineForContext(), //register our ORM engine per context used in foreground processes ).Build()
     defer deferFunc()